Hezakai/codewars/Convert_string_to_camel_case/README.md

 }
 ```

 This solution is very similar to the previous solution.
-It also uses regex but applies it slighty differently.
+It also uses regex but applies it slightly differently.
 I like both of these solutions because they are very concise and easy to read.